J3NKO/J3NKO/README.md

 ### Hi there 👋
+My name is Callum adn welcome to my slice of GitHub :)

+I am starting my path into full stack web development, I hope you enjoy what my profile has to offer!

 <!--
 **J3NKO/J3NKO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.